Marine and terrestrial hermit crabs have unique feeding habits that are impacted by their environments.

 Preventing Overeating in Hermit Crabs

-Additionally, feeding the hermit crabs is an opportunity to observe their hunger.
+Additionally, feeding the hermit crabs is an opportunity to assess their hunger level.
+Keep track of how much they consume and alter the amount as necessary.

 Dietary Recommendations And Health Monitoring